Community Fund Investment

 Big Brothers Big Sisters of Orange County

-Boys and Girls Club of Newburgh and Poughkeepsie
+Boys & Girls Club of Newburgh, Inc.

 Fearless!
 Hudson Valley

-The Youth Education Program operates within schools and youth organizations in Orange County to offer knowledge and tools for youth and adults working with young people in navigating healthy and unhealthy relationships, gender violence and bullying prevention and encourages positive youth development by empowering youth to become leaders and raises awareness of dating violence in their community.
+Youth Education Program operates within schools and youth organizations in Orange County to offer knowledge and tools for youth and adults working with young people in navigating healthy and unhealthy relationships, gender violence and bullying prevention, and encourages positive youth development by empowering youth to become leaders and raises awareness of dating violence in their community.

-Land to Learn
+Land To Learn